School Psychology - Doctor of Philosophy

 Curriculum

 Preparation occurs from a developmental sequence of courses that follow scientifically based research and empirically validated strategies.
 The school psychology program at NMSU adheres to the scientist-practitioner model.
 This integrated approach to scholarship and practice promotes development of interlocking skills fostering a career-long process of psychological investigation, assessment, and intervention.
 Throughout the curriculum, the importance of knowledge and experience with a wide range of individual differences including, but not limited to ethnicity, gender, disability, age, culture, sexual orientation, religion, and race are emphasized.
 Ethical and legal issues, which guide service delivery, are also stressed throughout the curriculum.
 The American Psychological Association (APA) and National Association of School Psychologists (NASP) Standards and competencies provide the foundation for the program’s conceptual framework.
-Candidates will complete 81 credits of coursework, at least 450 clock-hours of practica (9 total credits) and an 1800 clock-hour doctoral internship.
+Candidates will complete 81 credits of coursework, at least 450 clock-hours of practicum (9 total credits) and an 1800 clock-hour doctoral internship.
 Of the 1800 clock-hour internship, 750 will be expected to be in a school setting.

 Program of Study